Online Observability of Boolean Control Networks: Introduction

-In the above publications, algorithms for deciding the different types of observability and their use in determining a preset unknown initial state of {\BCN} from input sequences and the output sequences generated by them correspondingly are proposed.
-The algorithms for determining the initial state of a {\BCN} of {\sf Type-I \& II} observability require that the initial state of the {\BCN} can be reset again and again to repeatedly run the system (possibly in parallel), but algorithms for determining the initial state of a {\BCN} of {\sf Type-III \& IV} observability assume that the initial state of the {\BCN} cannot be reset.
-Furthermore, observability of {\sf Type-III} is proposed to solve the {\em identifiability problem} of \BCNs\, that is described below.
+As it summarized in~\cite{Kuize2020Observability}, the uses of four types of observability in determining the initial state of a {\BCN} are different.
+We can call the {\sf Type-I \& II} observability as {\em strong multiple-experiment observability} and {\em multiple-experiment observability}, respectively, as their algorithms for determining the initial state of a {\BCN} of require that the initial state of the {\BCN} can be reset again and again to repeatedly run the system.
+The algorithms of {\sf Type-III \& IV} observability for determining the initial state assume that the initial state of the {\BCN} cannot be reset.
+And the algorithm of {\sf Type-IV} observability requires that any sufficient long input sequence can determine the initial state.
+Therefore, the {\sf Type-III \& IV} observability are called as {\em single-experiment observability} and {\em arbitrary-experiment observability}, respectively.
+The uses of two types of reconstructibility in determining the current state of a {\BCN} are also different (\cite{Kuize2020Detectability}).
+The authors call the {\sf Type-I \& II} reconstructibility as {\em arbitrary-experiment reconstructibility} and {\em single-experiment reconstructibility}, respectively, for the same reason.
+And as the reconstructibility is propoesd to determine the current state of a \BCN, there are not such the notions of {\em multiple-experiment reconstructibility} and {\em strong multiple-experiment reconstructibility}.